Ridzz23/cse15l-lab-reports/LabReport2.md

 * All 3 methods in my code are called - handleRequest(), printingTheList() and main().
 * Methods and Fields :
-      The argument passed to the handleRequest method was `url` which is `URI("https://0-0-0-0-4002-9cal1u4bsa735bcuusnesev140.us.edusercontent.com/add-message?s=Hello&user=jpolitz")`.
+      The argument passed to the handleRequest method was `url` which is `URi url=URI("https://0-0-0-0-4002-9cal1u4bsa735bcuusnesev140.us.edusercontent.com/add-message?s=Hello&user=jpolitz")`.
       The argument to main() was args which is the port number - `args="4002"`.
       Here the `List = ["jpolitz: Hello\n"]` and its `size=1`.
 * Changes :